Jxse0/thesis/README.md

 ## Future Plans

 I am working on creating my own image classification model.
 Currently, the accuracy is promising, but the validation accuracy needs improvement.
 I am actively working on enhancing the model's performance.
+The next topic I plan to experiment with is navigation.
+I aim to develop a way to use hand gestures to navigate through the browser.
+This will provide a more interactive and intuitive user experience.

 ---